Accepted Language Proficiency Tests

 Communicating effectively in English or French is a critical factor to provide safe nursing practice.
 All applicants are required to demonstrate language proficiently prior to attaining registration.

-French and English language tests are one way CNO assesses language proficiency required for registration.The Canadian Nurse Regulators Collaborative sets the minimum language proficiency sores required for registration.
-The benchmark scores are scientifically defensible and aligns with language demands required for safe, ethical and effective nursing practice.
+French and English language tests are one way CNO assesses language proficiency required for registration.
+Benchmark scores set the minimum language proficiency score required for each test.
+The benchmark scores are scientifically defensible and align with the language demands required for safe, ethical and effective nursing practice.

-Applicants can meet the language proficiency requirement by achieving the minimum scores for one of the following tests.
+Applicants can meet the language proficiency requirement by achieving the minimum scores for one of the following tests:

 Canadian English Language Benchmark Assessment for Nurses (CELBAN)